Tools & Resources

 Screening for social, emotional strengths and concerns; Screening for behavioral concerns:

-The Devereux Early Childhood Assessments (DECA) for Infants, Toddlers and Preschoolers are strength-based, standardized, valid and reliable instruments that Head Start programs can use with confidence to screen and better understand a child’s strengths and needs related to social, emotional and behavioral issues.
+The DECA is a strength-based, standardized, valid, and reliable tool that Head Start programs can use with confidence to screen and better understand a child’s strengths and needs related to social, emotional, and behavioral issues.

-The DECA Infant and Toddler forms (DECA-I, DECA-T) are appropriate for children ages 4 weeks up to 3 years.
-The Infant form measures two key child protective factors: Attachment/Relationships and Initiative.
-The Toddler form measures Attachment/Relationships, Initiative and Self-Regulation.
+The DECA Infant/Toddler (DECA-I and DECA-T) is appropriate for children ages 4 weeks to 3 years.
+The infant version of the tool measures two key child protective factors, attachment/relationships, and initiative.
+The toddler version measures attachment/relationships, initiative, and self-regulation.

-In best practice, both staff and parents, providing a valuable communication tool for educators and families to collaborate around optimizing a child’s social and emotional development, complete the DECA Infant, Toddler and Preschool forms.
+In best practice, both staff and parents complete the DECA, providing a valuable communication tool to optimize a child’s social and emotional development.
 The tools have been normed on a representative sample of children in the United States, including children in Head Start.
-The instruments are available in English and Spanish, and in both paper and electronic platforms.
+The instruments are available in English and Spanish and in paper and electronic platforms.

 1302.51 Parent activities to promote child learning and development